-Unless you’re highly skilled in the art of aiming (yes, it’s an art and a very rare one at that), it’s definitely more hygienic to sit down and pee.
+Unless you’re highly skilled in the art of aiming, it’s definitely more hygienic to sit down and pee.
 Even on your best days, can you really assert without doubt that you’re piddling right into the bowl?
 Most men seem to agree upon the fact that there’s no way a man can piss directly into the bowl every single time.
 And if you’re not wiping the toilet seat clean post the deed, it’s better to just sit down.

 So, unless it’s a urinal that we’re talking about, sitting down to pee is probably better for you (and us).
 Nobody wants to be greeted with pee as soon as they enter the restroom.
 If you feel that you “just can’t do it sitting”, we understand but only as long as you use toilet paper, and while you are at it, put down the toilet seat!